dkostmii/debouncing-buttons/README.md

 window.addEventListener(evtType, blockerFn, true);
 ```

 Which stops event of specified type from propagating across whole DOM.
-This may broke some stuff on your page, if you didn't constrain the blocker.
+This may break some stuff on your page, if you didn't constrain the blocker.
 So for that let's remove the handler if we don't need it:

 ```JavaScript
 window.removeEventListener(evtType, blockerFn, true);
 ```

-This logic is composed inside two functions: `setEventBlocker(evtType)` and `removeEventBlocker(evtType)`
+This logic is composed inside two functions: `setEventBlocker(evtType)` and `removeEventBlocker(evtType, blockerFn)`

 Finally, every input element, which suffers from that event, can block it: